ArulAuror/Data-Science-Portfolio/Classification ML Models/Crash Severity Analysis/Readme.md

-# Automobile Price Prediction #
+# Crash Severity Analysis #

 ## 1.Background ##

-In this project I will predict the price of old automobile.
+In this project I will predict whether the crash is severe or not.
 In this project the following steps were excluded:

 * Loading the data
 * Preprocessing the data
-* Explore features or charecteristics to predict price of car
+* Explore features or charecteristics to predict crash severity
 * Develop prediction models
-* Evaluate and refine prediction models
+* Evaluate and refine prediction models using cross validation and hyperparameter tuning
+* Final prediction

 ## 2. Methods

 ### 2.1.
 Data
-The dataset used is the [Automobile Dataset](https://www.kaggle.com/datasets/premptk/automobile-data-changed) from Kaggle.
-The data
+The dataset used is the train.csv and test.csv uploaded here.

 ### 2.2.
 Data Preprocessing